OrbitaLS2D/QuakeLive/readme.md

 MULTI_QL_SETUP_DEB.sh

-This file with seamlessly install 3 Quake Live servers on your VPS.
+This file will seamlessly install 3 Quake Live servers on your VPS.
 You can edit this script any way you wish.
 I recommend you scroll to the bottom and edit the three server config file settings.
 Each server will be installed in a separate folder in the directory qlds according to the port.
 27960, 27961, 27962.